 Most filter papers are made of cotton fibers and are made in different ways for different purposes.
-The key component of filter paper is cellulose.
+The key composition of filter paper is cellulose.
 The pigments are a capillary function of cellulose.

 The liquid rises along with the filter paper and shows very significant color bands: green is chlorophyll, yellow is lutein, and orange is carotene.
 Filter paper filtration is actually a chromatographic function.
-In experiments, the filter paper is used together with the filter funnel and Brinell funnel.
+In experiments, uses of filter paper together with the filter funnel and Brinell funnel.

 Quantitative: refers to the quality of filter paper per square meter, unit: g/m2.